 The RiverPlace Hotel, located directly behind our Brewery Main Stage at the south end of the park.

 This location offers great rates for both fans and artists.
-Downtown, 12 blocks southwest of festival.
+Located just blocks from the festival and proud to be a longtime partner of the Waterfront Blues Festival: University Place Book Now

 Great rates for both fans and artists.
 Located across the river near Convention Center, a short cab ride from festival.

 - Factory sealed water bottles or empty reusable bottles

 - Canned food to donate at the gate

 - One chair per attendee

 - Attendees with chair seats more than 12” off the ground will be required to sit in specially designated areas.

 - Child stroller

 - Phones & personal cameras (detachable lens no longer than 4″)